Bone density scanning (DEXA)

 A DEXA scan can help you find out if you have osteoporosis or are at risk of developing it.
 In general, if the density is low, then there is a greater chance of fracture.
 It can also be used to detect other bone disorders and conditions, such as osteopenia, brittle bone disease and osteomalacia.

 What happens during a DEXA scan?

 A DEXA scan is fast, simple and completely painless.
-You will lie flat on your back on a table while a machine takes images of the spine, forearm or hip.
-The whole procedure takes about 20 minutes.
-You should wear loose, comfortable clothing without metal buttons or zips around the waist or hip area.
+You will lie flat on your back on a padded table while a machine takes images of the spine, forearm or hip.
+The whole procedure should take about 20 minutes.
+You should wear loose, comfortable clothing without metal buttons, snaps or zips around the waist or hip area.

 What happens after the scan?

 The results will be verified by a Radiologist and sent to you within a week.
 A copy of your results will also be sent to your GP and you may be advised to visit your GP for further management if necessary.